Tools Overview

 gitlab_project | Project CRUD, configuration, hooks, labels, milestones, members, badges, access tokens, todo, upload, and more | list, get, create, update, delete, fork, star, archive, label_*, milestone_*, members, badge_*, upload |

-gitlab_issue | Issue lifecycle, notes, discussions, links, work items, time tracking, award emoji, and resource events | list, get, create, update, delete, note_*, link_*, discussion_*, work_item_*, time_* |
+gitlab_issue | Issue lifecycle, notes, discussions, links, work items (including work item types), time tracking, award emoji, and resource events | list, get, create, update, delete, note_*, link_*, discussion_*, work_item_*, time_* |

 gitlab_group | Group CRUD, subgroups, members, badges, hooks, labels, milestones, transfer, and descendant projects | list, get, create, update, delete, label_*, milestone_*, member_*, badge_*, hook_* |

-gitlab_user | User information, status, SSH keys, GPG keys, emails, activity, and preferences | get, current, list, ssh_key_*, gpg_key_*, email_*, status_* |
+gitlab_user | User information, status, SSH keys, GPG keys, emails, activity, preferences, and instance service accounts (Enterprise) | get, current, list, ssh_key_*, gpg_key_*, email_*, status_*, service_account_* |

 gitlab_wiki | Wiki page management and attachments | list, get, create, update, delete, upload_attachment |